-Regardless of your travel experience, it can be overwhelming to choose the best site to book flights.
-The top airfare sites work differently, and they all have dedicated user bases.
-To find the undisputed best site to book cheap flights, we compared 10 of the most popular travel search engines and flight finders.
-Here's our 2020 ranking.
+Regardless of your travel experience, it can be overwhelming to choose the best flight search engine.
+Airfare sites each work differently, and they all have dedicated user bases.
+To find the best flight search engine, we compared the most popular travel search engines and flight finders.
+Here are our top five flight search engines.

-One of the reasons Skiplagged is able to find cheap flights is that exploits a loophole in airline ticketing.
+One of the reasons Skiplagged is able to find cheap flights is that it exploits a loophole in airline ticketing.
 Instead of searching only for tickets from City A to City B, it also searches for "hidden-city" tickets — flights from City A to City C that have a layover in City B. For example, let's say you need to get to Chicago.
 If you search for a flight from New York to Chicago, Skiplagged may find a cheap flight from New York to Denver that has a layover in Chicago.
 You can simply get off the plane in Chicago, without completing the entire flight pattern.

-One potential drawback to using Skiplagged is that it doesn't have an option to filter by class or to search specifically for premium economy, first or business class tickets.
-The website will automatically filter your search results by price, which means that cheap economy class tickets will always be at the top of the results page.
-While this won't be a problem for most people, business travelers will be better served by another option on this list.
+One drawback to using Skiplagged is that it doesn't have an option to filter by class or to search specifically for premium economy, first- or business- class tickets.
+The website will automatically filter your search results by price, which means that economy-class tickets, that are typically cheaper, will always be at the top of the results page.

-Of the 10 airfare search sites we evaluated, Google Flights without fail returned results the quickest across dozens of queries.
-Search results on Google Flights consistently loaded in under a second, while other sites—i.e., Hotwire and Priceline – took upward of 10 to 15 before displaying any flight options.
-Another draw to using Google Flights is that both the mobile and desktop versions of the service provide an intuitive and familiar interface for people who already use Google products.
+Of the sites we evaluated, Google Flights without fail returned results the quickest across dozens of queries.
+Search results on Google Flights consistently loaded in under a second, while other sites – e.g., Hotwire and Priceline – took much longer.
+Another benefit is both the mobile and desktop versions of the service provide an intuitive and familiar interface for people who already use Google apps.

 Compared to our top two picks, Momondo's user experience is a bit lacking.
 Google Flights loaded its search results significantly faster than Momondo, and Skiplagged's interface had a much cleaner and more modern feel.
 In general, we recommend using Skiplagged and Google Flights for domestic bookings and Momondo only when searching for international flights.

 Kayak is a tried-and-true flight search option that has quick load times and solid travel packages for hotels, rental cars and cruises.
-While it didn't perform as well as Momondo on international flights, it found the same affordable domestic business class itinerary as Google Flights.
-If you're looking to book a travel package or a domestic flight, Kayak is an excellent option.
+While it didn't perform as well as Momondo on international flights, it found the same affordable domestic business-class itinerary as Google Flights.
+If you're looking to book a travel package or domestic flights, Kayak is an excellent option.

 Fly on a Tuesday or Wednesday

 If possible, book the departure and return dates of your trip in the middle of the week, as Tuesdays and Wednesdays are the cheapest days to fly.
-Flights are more expensive on the weekends and on Mondays and Fridays, because is demand is highest.
-If you're curious about which days are best to fly for a specific trip, most of the search engines we recommended allow you to see prices for flights on each day of the week.
+Flights are more expensive on the weekends and on Mondays and Fridays.
+If you have flexibility when you fly, most of the search engines we recommended allow you to view prices for flights on each day of the week.

-Studies suggest that 54 days ahead of time is the cheapest day to book tickets for an upcoming trip.
-While you don't have to be this exact, it's advisable to buy tickets at least two months before you plan to fly.
+Studies suggest that 54 days ahead of your desired travel window is the cheapest day to book tickets for an upcoming trip.
+While you don't have to be this exact, it's strongly advised to buy tickets at least two months before you plan to fly.
 Prices start increasing after the two-month mark and skyrocket two to three weeks before the departure date.

-There are certain times of year when it's much more expensive to fly — think major holidays, long weekends and your state's school vacation week.
+There are certain times of year when it's much more expensive to fly — think major holidays, long weekends and your state's school vacation weeks.
 If you have the flexibility, you can save hundreds by planning your vacation around these busy travel dates and booking your trip off-peak, especially if you're flying to a seasonal destination like Hawaii.